 Two ways to do that exist:

-- Creating a new type that will display the needed image;
+- Creating a new template that will display the needed image;

 - Or creating a PIXI.Sprite and adding it to the room (or to the object).